IBM-Blockchain/blockchain-vscode-extension/tutorials/developer-tutorials/add-environment.md

 1. Click on `Org1 CA`.

-2. You will then be told that the node includes an enrollment id and secret.
-Select `Use ID and secret to enroll a new identity`.

-3. You will then be asked which wallet to add the identity to, select `ibp-wallet`.
+2. You will then be asked which wallet to add the identity to, select `ibp-wallet`.

-4. You will then be asked to provide a name for the identity, use `Org1 CA Admin`.
+3. You will then be asked to provide a name for the identity, use `Org1 CA Admin`.

-5. You will then be asked for an MSPID, use `org1msp`.
+4. You will then be asked if you want to associate the identity with other nodes, select `No`.

 Now all the nodes will have been successfully associated with an identity.
 VS Code will now connect to the environment and you will see the installed and instantiated smart contracts.